BozarthPrime/Extra-Life-Tracker/README.md

 ## Setup

 ### Configuration
-Open extra-life-tracker.html in a text editor and at the top of the script tag you will see an object called `settings`.
+Open settings.js in a text editor and you will see an object called `settings`.
 To change your settings you just need to update this object.

 - participantIds: An array of Extra Life participant IDs (you can obtain this by going to your Extra Life page and looking at the URL.
 The end of it will say `participantID=` followed by your participant ID).
 You can have as many here as you like.
 Wrap them in quotes as the app treats them as strings.
 - displayCount: How many of the specified participants to display at a time.
 If you have many participants you would like to display but do not want to use up all the room to display them all at once you can set this to a smaller number, say two or three, and it will cycle through displaying the set amount at a time.